 Santa Cruz County Office of Education is committed to advancing environmental literacy in our county.
 We provide districts, schools and community partners with environmental education programs, resources, and professional learning experiences.

-Environmental themes—energy, natural systems, climate, sustainability—engage students in real-world, relevant studies that support equitable development of strong science, language, and math skills and prepare students for civic engagement and careers paths.
+Environmental themes—energy, natural systems, climate, sustainability—engage students in real-world, relevant studies that support equitable development of strong science, language, and math skills and prepare students for civic engagement and career paths.

 Resources for Environmental Education

-Visit our Environmental Literacy for All web site to find tools and resources for students, teachers, administrators and community partners.
-Topics include: Tools for Green Schools, Climate Education, Research on Benefits of Environmental Education and Awards and Grants.
+Visit our Teacher Leadership Institute website for NGSS & Environmental Literacy Lesson Sequences and our Environmental Literacy for All website to find tools and resources for students, teachers, administrators, and community partners.
+Topics include Tools for Green Schools, Climate Education, Research on Benefits of Environmental Education, and Awards and Grants.